emmanueletukudo/node-mvc/README.md

 # node-mvc

-node-mvc is a CLI to scaffold new nodejs projects using the MVC design pattern.
-Architect your API-driven application from the ground up using the Layered-architecture approach.
+node-mvc is a CLI to scaffold new `nodejs` projects using the MVC design pattern.
+It helps you architect your API-driven `nodejs` application from the ground up using the Layered-architecture approach.

 ## Installation